-8. Related Party Transactions
+5. Related Party Transactions

 ACA, a related party, is a separate, 501(c)(6) nonprofit organization working to advance the needs of the paint and coatings industry and the professionals who work in it.
-Through advocacy of the industry and its positions on legislative, regulatory, and judicial issues at the federal, state, and local levels, it acts as an effective ally, ensuring that the industry is represented and fairly considered.
-ACA also devotes itself to advancing industry efforts with regard to product stewardship, focuses on advancements in science and technology through its technical conferences and journals, as well as online training opportunities.
-ACA incorporated PaintCare for the sole purpose of implementing programs for post-consumer architectural paint.
-ACA maintains a controlling interest in PaintCare through the ability to appoint its Board of Directors.
+ACA serves its members as an advocate on legislative, regulatory, and judicial issues at the federal, state, and local levels.
+ACA also provides members with such services as research and technical information, statistical management information, legal guidance, and community service project support, and acts as a forum for the exchange of information and ideas among the industry and its business partners.